Clemapfel/jluna/docs/manual.md

 + `is_done`: is the task finished or failed, c.f. `Base.istaskdone`
 + `is_failed`: has the task failed, c.f. `Base.istaskfailed`
 + `is_running`: has the task been scheduled but not yet finished, c.f. `Base.istaskstarted`

+Furthermore, any Julia function that works with tasks can be called directly using the `jluna::Task` object as an argument.

 ### Accessing a Tasks Result